The Stainless Steel Rat: The Kekkonshiki

 The Kekkonshiki, also known as "The Gray Men", are a human culture who initially prefer domination to coexistence.
 Their expertise lies in using technology to manipulate sentient minds, and they have manipulated both humans and aliens on a grand scale.
 Jim has experienced one of their techniques, in which the subject is convinced, via an implanted memory and faked surgical scars, that their hands were severed by an axe and then reattached while they were unconscious from the shock; he later becomes aware of their involvement in the alien invasion when he sees the same marks on the wrists of another prisoner.
 Jim has knowingly opposed them on two separate occasions (The Stainless Steel Rat's Revenge and The Stainless Steel Rat Wants You), but in the latter novel he is informed that he has in fact thwarted their plans twice already, making this their third encounter.
 (An alternate reading of the text is that finding and infiltrating their homeworld, in the second half of the novel, is counted separately from stopping the alien invasion in the first half.)
 They live on a harsh, icy world, which forced them to eliminate all emotion from their culture.
 This society is completely patriarchal, with women being treated as nothing more than property.
 During Jim's interactions with Hanasu - a disgraced Kekkonshiki council leader - he persuades them to reinterpret their teachings, and they embark on a more peaceful co-existence with the rest of humanity. ("Kekkonshiki" is the romanization of the Japanese word for "Marriage Ceremony" 結婚式.
-Also, while on their homeworld, Jim follows a technician into a room marked "Benjo", which turns out to be a bathroom; "Benjo" is Japanese for water closet/toilet.)
+Also, while on their homeworld, Jim follows a technician into a room marked "Benjo", which turns out to be a toilet; "Benjo" is Japanese for water closet/toilet.)

 In popular culture

 The MIT class ring, commonly referred to as "The Brass Rat", when cast in Celestrium (also known as jeweler's steel), is often referred to as "The Stainless Steel Rat".
-This could be seen as a reference to The Stainless Steel Rat series.

 The Chinese activist Liu Di, writing under the screen name "Stainless Steel Rat" (不锈钢老鼠), became a high-profile symbol for democracy and free speech in China since her detention in November 2002.
 Her screen name is often translated as Stainless Steel Mouse.

 In The Librarians episode "And the Happily Ever Afters", Flynn Carsen refers to Ezekiel Jones, a thief, "master of technologies" as the "Stainless Steel Rat".